8 Strength & Endurance Principles for Enduro and Motocross

 Principle #4: Combine circuit training with strength training in your rider fitness routine.

-Once all four exercises are completed, that completes the first circuit.
+Once you complete all four exercises, that ends the first circuit.
 Take a quick 1-2 minute break and then perform the next circuit.
-Repeat until you have no more less four circuits completed.
+Repeat until you have no less than four circuits completed.

 Principle #5: Always stretch before and after your workout.